-Best for the user who wants the most versatility and safety in a single toy, an Electric Wand offers lots of options and is easy to use.
-Since most of the electricity from a Violet Wand is a surface sensation, it makes it harder to harm someone while playing - even if you're new.
-Since the wand can be constantly repositioned, you can easily move from stimulating one area to another area and use this toy as a additional accessory to a scene you had already planned.
-(You can switch to the Violet Wand from a massage, floggers, spankings, or anything else with ease!)
+Best for the user who wants the most versatility and safety in a single toy, an electric wand offers lots of options and is easy to use.
+Since most of the electricity from a Violet wand delivers a surface sensation, it makes it harder to harm someone while playing - even if you're new.
+Since the wand can be constantly repositioned, you can easily move from stimulating one area to another area and use this toy as an additional accessory to a scene you had already planned.

-The most popular Electric Wand on the market today is the Neon Wand.
+The most popular electric wand on the market today is the Kinklab Neon Wand.
 Known for being affordable and built with a modern design, this wand also offers an entire line of optional accessories for new types of sensation.

-Some TENS Units may also offer optional e-Stim Toy accessories that can be plugged into the power unit for inexpensive ways to play with multiple types of e-Stim.
-(While any e-Stim toy will need to have some way to power it, choosing to power your new e-Stim toys with an already-existing TENS Unit will reduce the cost of each individual accessory.)
-The MyStim TENS Unit is an example of TENS Unit that also offers other accessories - including penis rings, electric gloves, internal eggs, butt plugs, clamps, and more.
+Some TENS units may also offer optional e-Stim Toy accessories that can be plugged into the power supply, providing an inexpensive way to play with multiple types of e-stim.
+(While any e-stim toy will need to have some way to power it, choosing to power your new e-stim toys with an already-existing TENS unit will reduce the cost of each individual accessory.)
+The MyStim TENS Unit is an example of TENS unit that also offers other accessories - including penis rings, dildos, internal eggs, butt plugs, clamps, and more.

 What Other Electro-Sex Accessories Should I Consider?

-No matter what type of electro-sex device you have, a pedal foot power switch can make a huge difference for play - or in an emergency.
+That said, no matter what type of electro-sex device you have, a pedal foot power switch can make a huge difference for play - or in an emergency.
 With just a tap of the foot, you'll be able to cut the power to the electric device.
-For those who regularly switch Violet Wand or TENS Unit attachments or who want to be as safe as possible, this inexpensive switch makes it simple to add another layer of security - and they're easy to find in-stores around the holiday season (for holiday lights and trees) or online year-round!
+For those who regularly switch Violet wand or TENS Unit attachments or who want to be as safe as possible, this inexpensive switch makes it simple to add another layer of security - and they're easy to find in-stores around the holiday season (for holiday lights and trees) or online year-round!

-Particular to a Violet Wand, new electrodes allow you to experiment with new sensations and activities.
-You can switch out your current electrodes for any other electrode at any time - though safety experts recommend turning off and unplugging the wand before doing so - just in case.
+Particular to a Violet wand, new electrodes allow you to experiment with new sensations and activities.
+You can switch out your current electrodes for any other electrode at any time, although safety experts recommend turning off and unplugging the wand before doing so - just in case.
 Electrodes may be made of glass or other conductive materials, and they can come in some really interesting designs!
 You can explore flogger electrodes, branding electrodes, concentrated electrodes, broad electrodes, and more!